sparrow001/schoolsite/docs/README.md

   2. Do a reverse search of your song on YT and find the song

 Games:
   1. We currently have FNAF 1,2,3, and 4 available.
-Any game requests WILL BE DONE assuming its not crazy. (like minecraft isn't happening, sorry)
+Any game requests WILL BE DONE assuming its not crazy. (like full minecraft isn't happening, sorry)

 Ability to instantly erase any evidence of existence when pressing a keyboard shortcut, or when leaving the website.